Internet & Catalog Retailers

 Secure agreements to utilize available third-party services: In cases where a third party manages e-commerce functions, lenders should examine all related legal agreements to ensure inventory can be sold through all relevant channels.
 The ability to utilize third-party services to maintain normal course sales and fulfillment operations is essential.
 As an example, contract agreements may dictate that certain payment thresholds be met, even in the case of a total liquidation of assets.
 While appraisals typically assume the ongoing use of third-party services, this could pose a major stumbling block if overlooked.

-Digital infrastructure crucial: Maintaining a strong connection to existing customers and a reliable platform for servicing orders is essential to maximizing value in a disposition.
+Digital infrastructure is crucial: Maintaining a strong connection to existing customers and a reliable platform for servicing orders is essential to maximizing value in a disposition.
 Intangibles such as websites, customer email lists, social media presence, brand equity, customer goodwill, and sales generated through referral networks and attendant economics have an important bearing on recovery values.
 They can also indicate a retailer’s strength in the marketplace.
-It is imperative to work with legal counsel to gain and retain the rights to use all associated digital assets to market the inventory of the company.
-Lenders should work in advance to develop a clear understanding of any terms governing ownership, control, or usage of critical intellectual property (“IP”) in a GOB sale scenario.
+It is imperative for lenders to work with legal counsel to gain and retain the rights to use all associated digital assets to market the inventory of a company.
+Lenders should work in advance to develop a clear understanding of any terms governing ownership, control, or usage of critical intellectual property (IP) in a GOB sale scenario.

 Beyond its critical role in executing Internet sales, IP can also add value to Internet retailers.
 Increasingly, brands, domains, customer lists, and other intangible assets are marketed separately from the inventory.
 It may be worthwhile to independently appraise the expected value these assets could bring in a sale.
 There may be an opportunity to partner with a secondary finance company that is comfortable lending against IP, which could add value to a loan.